kratisto/docs/pages/bare_metal_cloud/virtual_private_servers/using_kvm_for_vps/guide.en-gb.md

 ## Objective

 The KVM console for VPS available in your OVHcloud Control Panel allows you to open a connection to your VPS in your web browser, independently of additional connection software.
 KVM in this context stands for "keyboard, video, and mouse", referring to the emulated input/output method of the remote connection.

+> [!primary]
+>
-Note that the KVM console is not a workaround solution if you have lost access to the operating system of your VPS.
+> Note that the KVM console is not a workaround solution if you have lost access to the operating system of your VPS.
 You will need to [use the VPS rescue mode to recover server access](/pages/bare_metal_cloud/dedicated_servers/replacing-user-password) in that case.

 **This guide explains how to use the KVM console to access your VPS.**